wheelercj/note-splitter/docs/how-to-doc.rst

 auto-generating documentation
 -----------------------------
+Much of our documentation on Read The Docs is automatically built from the code we write (docstrings, typehints, classes, etc.) whenever we commit to the master branch.
+Sometimes we will need to make small changes to the documentation files to help this automatic documentation continue.

 Each time a new Python module is added to the project:
  1. Add its name to the list in docs/modules.rst
  2. Use this command to automatically generate an rst file for the new module: :code:`sphinx-apidoc -o docs note-splitter` (while in the project's root folder)